-Quizzes will be given weekly once at the conclusion of each chapter throughout the semester to encourage course participation and attendance.
+Quizzes will be given weekly once per chapter throughout the semester to encourage course participation and attendance.
 The quizzes will be defined either as individual or group quizzes.
 When a quiz is designated for a group, each individual within the group will receive an identical grade.